 Property and equipment are stated at cost less accumulated depreciation.
 Depreciation is recorded using the straight-line method over the estimated useful lives of the respective assets.
-Leasehold improvements are depreciated over the shorter of the estimated useful lives of the assets or the lease term.
+Leasehold improvements are depreciated over the shorter of the estimated useful lives of the assets or the related lease term.
+Property and equipment is reviewed for impairment whenever events or changes in circumstances indicate the carrying amount of an asset may not be recoverable.